 Students can major or minor in Kinesiology without an emphasis or can major with an emphasis in either Pre-Physical Therapy or Sport Management.

 Those wishing to pursue a credential to teach physical education should take courses in Kinesiology and Education before sitting for the CSET exams for a single-subject.

-Students with degrees in Kinesiology or Nutrition often pursue further professional training in Physical Therapy or graduate studies in Exercise Science, Nutrition, and Sports Management.
+Students with degrees in Kinesiology often pursue further professional training in Physical Therapy or graduate studies in Exercise Science, Sports Management, and Biomechanics and Motor Learning.

 Internships and fieldwork are highly encouraged for students to gain hands-on experience for future graduate or professional goals.